Planet

 In what cases extradition may be refused?

-Extradition may be rejected if the crime for which the transfer is requested is of a political nature.
+Extradition may be rejected if the crime for which the transfer is requested is political.
 Political crimes are not extraditable under international law.
 If the requesting country cannot provide sufficient evidence of the person’s guilt, extradition may also be refused.

-In cases where there is a risk that the person may be subjected to torture, ill-treatment or an unfair trial, extradition is not carried out.
+In cases where there is a risk that the person requested may be subjected to bodily harm, ill-treatment, an unfair trial or death penalty, extradition is not carried out.
 Extradition is not carried out if the crime is not considered criminal in the country receiving the request.
 In both countries, the act must be recognized as a crime.

 Extradition may also be refused if the crime has already been tried in court or the punishment for it has already been executed.
 This ensures that a person will not be tried twice for the same offense.
 The agreement between the UAE and India takes into account all these conditions, which helps to protect the rights of the accused and ensure justice.